How to Get Rid of Odorous House Ants | Proven and Effective Methods

 • Odorous house ants produce a rotten coconut-like smell when they get squashed and that is why they are referred to as stinky ants, coconut ants, and odorous house ants.

-• Multiple satellite odorous house ants colonies are interlinked to one primary colony.
+• Multiple satellite-odorous house ants colonies are interlinked to one primary colony.
 The linked channels also help the ants to exchange food and workers.

 • The male and female reproductive odorous house ants develop wings for a short time during the mating season which helps them during the breeding process.

-• According to the previous studies, the queen of odorous house ants can survive for over 2 months without water and food.
+• According to previous studies, the queen of odorous house ants can survive for over 2 months without water and food.

 List of Sources